The Dan Walker Journalism Scholarship

 Existing offer holders: If you are not a current University of Sheffield student, to access the application form you must select 'Apply now', 'Click here if you are a prospective student' then 'Need an account?
 Sign up here'.

-New course applicants: In order to be eligible to apply for the scholarship you must have applied for a place on MA Broadcast Journalism before the scholarship closing date of 24 June 2020.
+New course applicants: In order to be eligible to apply for the scholarship you must have applied for a place on MA Broadcast Journalism before the scholarship closing date of 1pm on 23 June 2021.
 You can still apply for the course after this date, but you will no longer be eligible to apply for a scholarship.
 To apply for a course please use our Postgraduate Online Application Form.
 Once you have done this, you can apply for the scholarship.

 You will be shortlisted and invited for interview on the basis of your scholarship application.
 Please ensure that your application addresses the following points: